lshAlgorithm/configure/asc_exp/exp3.md

 Then, see the reference set forth

 # Clone VM and ssh through hostname
+CHECK if port22 is open using `sudo ss -tulpn | grep :22` first, or `sudo service sshd start`
 > To form a group
 1. clone the VM in UI
 2. change the hostname